yang-yifeng/yang-yifeng.github.io/_projects/2_project.md

 ---
 layout: page
-title: project 2
+title: Hydrodynamics in icy water environments
-description: a project with a background image and giscus comments
+description: Focus on modelling and uncovering the physical mechanisms in the three-way coupling of water waves, floating ice, and offshore structures.
-img: assets/img/3.jpg
+img: assets/img/ice_2.png
-importance: 2
+importance: 1
 category: work
 giscus_comments: true
 ---